schraderbachar/Knights-Tour/README.md

 run the command `cd "<Full Directory Path here>/" && gcc knights.c -o knights && "<Full Directory Path here>/"knights`

-where <Full Directory Path here> is the path of the folder in which the knights.c file is stored
+where "<Full Directory Path here>" is the path of the folder in which the knights.c file is stored